vmware-archive/node-examples/query/README.md

-# The query Example
+# The Query Example

-This Node.js example provides a simple Javascript application, which demonstrates basic executing a query on a Pivotal GemFire cluster.
+This Node.js example provides a simple Javascript application that demonstrates executing a query on a Pivotal GemFire cluster.
 This app can be run with either a local Apache Geode cluster or with a Pivotal GemFire cluster.

 ## Prerequisites